codecypher/LearnAI/README.md

 - Don't reinvent the wheel (DRTW)

-The quote from Ronald Coase tells us that most any model can be made to fit the data using a brute-force approach which is a naive, unscientific approach to AI engineering.
+Most any model can be made to fit the data using a brute-force approach which is a naive, unscientific approach to AI engineering.

 In a data-centric approach, the data should drive the model selection process.
-Therefore, SOTA algorithms such as DL and LLM should be our last choice only after all simpler algorithms have been shown to perform poorly on the dataset.
+Therefore, SOTA algorithms such as DL and LLM should be the last choice only after all simpler algorithms have been shown to perform poorly on the dataset.

-Software developers and even companies seem obsessed with using a model-centric, brute-force approach to apply the latest complex SOTA algorithms with no regard to accuracy or the scientific method, espcially when simpler algorithms often perform better with much less effort.
+Companies seem obsessed with using a model-centric, brute-force approach to apply the latest complex SOTA algorithms with no regard to accuracy or the scientific method, especially when simpler algorithms often perform better with much less effort.

 ## Background